mabdinur/starterprojectspring/README_FULL.md

 }
 ```

-The final step is to register the ControllerTraceInterceptor in your application:
+The final step is to register an instance of the ControllerTraceInterceptor:

 ```java